zalando/skipper/docs/reference/filters.md

 This allows you to have a trace in your logs, that traces from the incoming request on the edge to all backend services.

+Flow IDs must be in a certain format to be reusable in skipper.
+Valid formats depend on the generator used in skipper.
+Default generator creates IDs of length 16 matching the following regex: `^[0-9a-zA-Z+-]+$`

 Paramters:

 * no parameter: resets always the X-Flow-Id header to a new value
-* "reuse": only create X-Flow-Id header if not set in the request
+* `"reuse"`: only create X-Flow-Id header if not already set or if the value is invalid in the request

 Example: